13 Signs You Have An Emotionally Abusive Parent

 1. They Belittle You

 Negative remarks, name-calling, and verbal reprimands are common when it comes to emotional abuse.
-Parents, if they call you hurtful names in the guise of “tough love” can be a sign of emotional abuse.
+Parents, if they call you hurtful names in the guise of “tough love” can be a sign of emotional abuse from parents.
 When a parent belittles your efforts, your achievements, your personality, or your appearance, they are being abusive.

 A parent raising their voice or teasing their child isn’t wrong, per se but constantly undermining and belittling is.
 This kind of behavior can severely damage a child’s confidence in themselves in the future and can leave them feeling unworthy and undeserving of love.